 Clipping the harness in the wrong location – The harness clip should be even with your child’s armpits – not too high or too low.
 For lap belt boosters, the harness should fasten across the hips/thighs.

-Failing to adjust the harness straps – Convertible car seats generally come with three harness slots (two lower for rear-facing and a top slot for the forward-facing position).
+Failing to adjust the harness straps – Some car seats come with three harness slots (two lower for rear-facing and a top slot for the forward-facing position); others use no-rethread harness systems, where you can adjust the height of the shoulder straps by sliding the headrest.
 In the rear-facing position, you want the straps to start at or BELOW the shoulders.
-When you turn your child’s seat around, be sure to check that the straps are placed into that top slot, at or ABOVE the shoulders.
+When you turn your child’s seat around, be sure to check that the straps are placed into that top slot (or slide the headrest up), so the straps start at or ABOVE the shoulders.

-- Dressing your child in a puffy coat – Most jacket material compresses, leading to excess slack in the harnesses.
-Take your child out of bulky outerwear and place a warm blanket over top instead.
+- Dressing your child in a puffy coat – Most jacket material compresses, leading to excess slack in the harness.
+Take your child out of bulky outerwear, strap them in, and place a warm blanket on top of them if they’re cold.
 If possible, warm up the car before putting your child in the car seat.

 Fortunately, there are many resources to help with car seat installation.
-Be sure you read the manufacturer’s manual thoroughly prior to installation, reviewing the material again once you’ve got everything in place.
+Be sure you read the manufacturer’s manual thoroughly before installing your car seat, reviewing the material again once you’ve got everything in place.
 Most car seat manufacturers also offer videos demonstrating a successful installation.
-YouTube is a wealth of information for searching installations by manufacturer and model.